puru13794/task-manager-backend/README.md

 ## Local Setup

-Clone the Repo `git clone git@github.com:puru13794/task-manager-backend.git` install Postgres if already not installed: <https://gorails.com/setup/ubuntu/22.04#postgresql>
+Clone the Repo `git clone git@github.com:puru13794/task-manager-backend.git` install Postgres if not refer here: <https://gorails.com/setup/ubuntu/22.04#postgresql>

-* change `username` and `password` in `config/database.yml` file to system_name and system passwords for less headache, or create a new user passwords and grant privilages more here: <https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres>
+* change `username` and `password` in `config/database.yml` file to system_name and system_passwords for less headache, or create a new user passwords and grant privilages more here: <https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres> if running the project in mac no config needed

-* rub `bundle install`
+* run `bundle install`

 * run `rails db:create`